GNNBleed: Inference Attacks to Unveil Private Edges in Graphs with Realistic Access to GNN Models: Introduction

-We conduct a comprehensive evaluation of our attacks across four widely-recognized inductive GNN models, namely, Graph Attention Network (GAT) \cite{model:gat}, Graph Convolutional Network (GCN) \cite{model:gcn}, Graph Isomorphism Network (GIN) \cite{model:gin}, and GraphSAGE \cite{model:sage}.
-Our assessment spans seven diverse datasets, including Flickr \cite{dataset:flickr}, LastFMAsia \cite{dataset:lastfm}, and Twitch-\{DE, EN, FR, PT, RU\} \cite{dataset:twitch}.
-The extensive experimentation underscores that our top-performing attacks exhibit potent effectiveness.
-Moreover, when pitted against state-of-the-art defenses \cite{Inference_Attacks:link_steal:wu2021linkteller}, our evaluations reveal a challenging conundrum - striking a harmonious balance between preserving privacy and retaining utility proves to be a formidable endeavor.
-Through these evaluations, our work illuminates the significant privacy vulnerabilities inherent within popular GNN architectures, alongside the paramount challenges associated with fortifying them against sophisticated inference attacks.
+\textbf{Evaluation.} We conduct a comprehensive evaluation of our attacks across four widely-recognized inductive GNN models, namely, Graph Attention Network (GAT) \cite{model:gat}, Graph Convolutional Network (GCN) \cite{model:gcn}, Graph Isomorphism Network (GIN) \cite{model:gin}, and GraphSAGE \cite{model:sage}.
+Our assessment spans seven static graph datasets, including Flickr \cite{dataset:flickr}, LastFM \cite{dataset:lastfm}, and Twitch-\{DE, EN, FR, PT, RU\} \cite{dataset:twitch}, as well as two dynamic graph datasets, tgbl-flight \cite{huang2023temporal} and Dgraph-fin \cite{huang2022dgraph}.
+Our extensive testing demonstrates that our attacks outperform all previous methods in the context of static graphs, for which those methods \cite{Inference_Attacks:link_steal:he2020stealing, Inference_Attacks:link_steal:wu2021linkteller, devil_in_disguise} were originally designed.
+Furthermore, our approach maintains robustness in dynamic scenarios where previous methods fail.
+Additionally, when tested against state-of-the-art differential privacy-based defenses \cite{Inference_Attacks:link_steal:wu2021linkteller}, our evaluations reveal that privacy risks remain significant when the differential privacy budget is set at a level that keeps the model usable.

-\textbf{Contributions.} In this paper, our primary objective is to explore the potential risks to edge privacy posed by Inductive Graph Neural Networks (GNNs).
+\textbf{Contributions.} In this paper, our primary objective is to explore the potential risks to edge privacy posed by inductive GNNs.
 In summary, we make the following contributions.

-\ding{70} We introduce a novel threat model and present several query-based edge inference attacks specifically tailored for inductive GNNs.
-Our findings illustrate that it is indeed feasible to infer the neighbors of a targeted node without requiring direct access to that node.
+\ding{114} We introduce a novel, practical threat model and present several query-based edge inference attacks specifically tailored for inductive GNNs.
+Our approach determines whether two nodes are connected without requiring direct or query access to the target nodes.

-\ding{70} We are the first to showcase consistent effectiveness across a diverse range of inductive GNN architectures.
-We carried out an extensive set of experiments on four popular inductive GNNs across seven datasets.
-The results indicate that our approach consistently outperforms two state-of-the-art attack methods, emphasizing the considerable edge privacy concerns present in inductive GNNs.
+\ding{114} We showcase consistent effectiveness across a diverse range of inductive GNN architectures with different message aggregation mechanisms.
+We analyzed the shortcomings of previous works and conducted extensive experiments on four popular inductive GNNs.
+Our results show that our approach consistently outperforms three state-of-the-art attack methods.

+\ding{114} We are the first to explore edge inference attacks in dynamic graphs, specifically focusing on scenarios where the graph keeps changing during the attack.
+We conducted experiments using two real-life dynamic graph datasets and two synthetic dynamic graphs.
+The findings demonstrate that our method remains effective, even when all previous attack approaches fail.